brad-cannell/codebookr/README.md

 As shown in the codebook above, the bottom half of the column attributes table now shows the frequency, cumulative frequency, and percentage for each value in the `likert` column.
-You may also notice that the `value_labels` we applied above are also displayed in column attributes table.
+You may also notice that the `value_labels` and `skip_pattern` we applied above are also displayed in the column attributes table.

 ### Add title, subtitle, and description